-The proposed rule does not carry forward the requirement to notify the buyer of licensing requirements because it was impossible to confirm if it ever happened.

-The proposed rule eliminates the need to keep records on site in an effort to allow the use of technology to maintain records.

-The proposed rule will improve the rate at which records are transferred at the point of sale, making it more likely that new owners have installation and repair records that would be useful if additional repairs are needed or release is suspected.
+- Does not carry forward the requirement to notify the buyer of licensing requirements because it was impossible to confirm if it ever happened. - Eliminates the need to keep records on site in an effort to allow the use of technology to maintain records. - Will improve the rate at which records are transferred at the point of sale, making it more likely that new owners have installation and repair records that would be useful if additional repairs are needed or release is suspected.